-First, we bring university courses into prison settings with a Walls to Bridges Program where incarcerated and university students take courses as peers, earning the same university credit.
+TIER I brings university courses into prison settings with a Walls to Bridges Program where incarcerated and university students take courses as peers, earning the same university credit.
 The tuition for incarcerated students is sponsored by the hosting university.
 The first Walls to Bridges course at McMaster is scheduled for January 2023, Indigenous Studies 2IR3, Indigenous Resurgence with Dr. Savage Bear and Sara Howdle, PhD Candidate.

-And third, our mentorship program assists formerly incarcerated people who are interested in applying for university as full or part-time students.
+TIER III is a mentorship program which assists formerly incarcerated people who are interested in applying for university as full or part-time students.
 This mentorship includes administrative and social support, supplies, tutoring, and professional development.

 Core Principles of the Prison Education Project

 - Over-representation of Indigenous Peoples in prisons is a colonial tactic to separate Indigenous peoples from their land and political (kinship) ties.
-Indigenous peoples belong in their communities, not behind bars.
+Indigenous peoples belong in their communities, not in colonial prisons.

-- Our vision is to create a pipeline from prison to post-secondary reversing the cycle of generational poverty, homelessness and ill health.
+- Our vision is to create a conduit from prison to post-secondary reversing the cycle of generational poverty, homelessness and ill health.

 - Indigenous peoples experience systemic racism within all Canadian systems creating barriers to assuming positions of power.

-This project seeks to provide front-line support to incarcerated Indigenous peoples whose experiences of colonial violence created barriers to pursuing post-secondary education.
+This project seeks to provide front-line support to incarcerated Indigenous peoples whose experiences of colonial interference creates barriers to pursuing post-secondary education.